KeeganM22/Food-Delivery-App/MapIntegrationAPI.md

 - Users are familiar with Google Maps and will find it intuitive.
 - We will have access to reliable internet connectivity for fetching map data.
 - The API will be primarily used for Android, as per project specifications.
+- Android devices have the harware capabilities to support the Google Maps API.

 ### Constraints